 - TDCJ injuries per month

-- How can I receive notification about an offender in prison?
+- How can I receive notification about an inmate in prison?

 - What services will I receive by registering for notification?

-- Is there a system that provides offender information 24 hours a day?
+- Is there a system that provides inmate information 24 hours a day?

-- Can I be notified when an offender is released from prison?
+- Can I be notified when an inmate is released from prison?

-- How can I protest an offender’s release and what do I say in my protest letter?
+- How can I protest an inmate’s release and what do I say in my protest letter?